Health Conditions Can Reduce the Likelihood of Pregnancy

 While some men remain fertile into their 60s and 70s, they might begin to have problems with the shape and movement of their sperm and a slightly higher risk of sperm gene defects.
 They might produce no sperm or too few sperm.
 Lifestyle choices also can affect the number and quality of a man's sperm.
 Alcohol and drugs can temporarily reduce sperm quality.
 Researchers are also looking at whether environmental toxins might play a role.

 Discover today’s most advanced REI with Acacio Fertility Center.
-We work with patients from all over Southern California, from Bakersfield (Arvin) to Orange County, and the OC communities in and around Mission Viejo, Laguna Hills, Laguna Niguel and Lake Forest.
+We work with patients from all over Southern California, from Bakersfield (Arvin) to Orange County, and the OC communities in and around Laguna Hills, Laguna Niguel and Lake Forest.
 Use our convenient Request an Appointment form.